-As with any cause of action, there are components –or “elements”– your attorney must furnish proof of in order for you to have a successful dram shop claim.
-In order for the person or business who furnished the alcohol that led to an accident to be found liable for an alcohol-related injury under the Dram Shop Act, it ust be shown that they are a “provider,” per the Texas Alcoholic Beverage Code.
+As with any cause of action, a dram shop claim has certain components --or "elements"-- your attorney must prove in order for your claim to be valid.
+In order for the person or business who furnished the alcohol that led to an accident to be found liable for the injuries resulting from the crash under the provisions of the Texas Dram Shop Act, this includes demonstrating that they are a "licensed alcohol provider," as defined in the Texas Alcoholic Beverage Code.

 Or, to phrase it differently, only those persons and entities who meet the definition of a "provider" are subject to dram shop liability.
 Therefore, knowing who is and who isn't a provider has pretty significant implications for those who were harmed in an alcohol-related accident.
 If you can't show that the bar or restaurant that you intend to sue is a provider, then you have no case.

 - Who is considered a "provider" under Texas law?

 - What must a provider do to incur liability for a crash?

 To learn more about how Texas dram shop cases work, check out our Overview Of Texas Liquor Liability Cases page now.

 The statute's definition of "provider," and how it works in practice.